Welcome to Andersson's Camp in western Etosha.

-activities at Andersson’s Camp (all at extra cost) include guided trips into Etosha National Park, guided nature walks, spot-lit night drives on the Ongava Reserve – although they cannot usually offer day drives on the reserve.
-For a more leisurely approach, simply sitting on the comfortable sofas with a glass of wine or a gin and tonic and watching the comings and goings at the waterhole.
+activities at Andersson’s Camp (all at extra cost) include guided trips into the national park, plus guided nature walks and spotlit night drives on the Ongava Reserve – although they cannot usually offer day drives on the reserve.
+For a more leisurely approach, just sit back on one of the comfortable sofas with a glass of wine or a gin and tonic and watch the comings and goings at the waterhole.